Bettonville specializes in designing and manufacturing of laser-based machines for processing of natural and synthetic diamonds.

 Bettonville Ultrashape 5xs laser machines are currently used by manufacturers of diamond products for tooling, optical, electronic and scientific research industries.

-They are widely used for diamond slicing, diamond 2D shaping, anvils shaping, diamond drilling of boreholes of variable profiles for wire-dies and water-jet orifices, amongst other uses.
+They are widely used for diamond slicing, diamond 2,5D shaping, anvils shaping, diamond drilling of boreholes of variable profiles for wire-dies and water-jet orifices, amongst other uses.

 The common denominator for all these cutting techniques is the guaranteed safety of any precious diamond material and an excellent surface smoothness after processing – which in turn permits savings on post-processing effort and expense.

-Most recently, in 2018, Bettonville launched its latest vanguard technology for the industrial market - the Ultrashape MK7 laser machine, which enables 3D cutting of any diamond materials - once again, a market first.
+At GrindTech Augsburg 2018, a leading trade fair for grinding technology, Bettonville launched its latest vanguard technology for the industrial market - the Ultrashape MK7 laser machine, which enables 3-dimensional (3D) laser cutting of any diamond materials - once again, a market first.

 This product uniquely offers users a full 5-axis machine with integrated CAD/CAM program, compatible with other CAD programs (Solid Works, Inventor, etc.)